 More Ways to Connect:

-- Thursday - 12pm Watch Pastor Ryan's Weekly Webcast Live on Facebook.
+- Thursday - 12pm Join Pastor Ryan & Lauren for Encouragement for Parents Live on Facebook.

 The purpose of Anchor Church Adult Ministries is not to gather a quantity of disciples, but to intentionally develop a quality of discipleship in those our Lord sends to us.
 Maturing disciples should: Worship Christ, Walk with Christ, and Work for Christ as they progress in the lifelong pursuit of genuine biblical discipleship.